-The results presented above are consistent across a range of specifications (see Table A6).
+The results are consistent across a range of specifications (see Table A6).
 Trimming extreme values in the friendship network measure and excluding controls does not significantly change the coefficient for self-employed filing.
 When looking at no self-employment the coefficients are smaller, and less precise, but not statistically different.
-As we see in Table 1, there are some differences across counties, so I also include county linear trends to account for potential trend differences.
-The coefficient on self-employment falls, but is still significant, while the coefficient on no self-employment is virtually unchanged.21 If I make this a comparison across all counties in the US by including year fixed effects (rather than state-by-year fixed effects) the coefficients are slightly larger in magnitude but not statistically different (0.44 and -0.49 versus 0.36 and -0.35).
+When including county linear trends the coefficient on self-employment falls, but is still significant, while the coefficient on no self-employment is virtually unchanged.
+Comparing across all counties in the US by including year fixed effects (rather than state-by-year fixed effects) yields slightly larger but not statistically different coefficients (0.44 and -0.49 versus 0.36 and -0.35).
 As distance is an important predictor of social network strength, it is possible that the social network measure is just a proxy for distance, and I am capturing the behavior of counties in the same local media market or labor market.
 If the state EITC affects the local media market or labor market, this could bias my estimates.
-To test this I include Designated Market Area (DMA) by year
+To test this I include Designated Market Area (DMA) by year fixed effects, which result in slightly larger coefficients.
+I also exclude counties that border expansion states (and might be in the same labor market).
+In this case the coefficients are larger in magnitude, but not statistically different.